moneroexamples/show-mixins-for-tx/README.md

 advantages of [Monero](https://getmonero.org/) over other cryptocurrencies.

 In this example, this problem is addressed.
 Specifically, a C++ program called `showmixins` is developed.
 The program prints out all mixins used in a given transaction.
-In addtion, if monero address and privet view key are provided, the true mixing will be identified.
+In addition, if monero address and privet view key are provided, the true mixins will be identified.

 ## Pre-requisites